Objectivco/CGD_EDDSL_Magic/README.md

 For example, I have 8 plugins.
 Everytime I find a bug in my licensing code, I have to update 8 plugins that have 8 slightly different implementations.
 It's a major headache.

 `CGD_EDDSL_Magic` fixes all of this.
-With as little as a single line of code, you can add an licensing settings page to your plugin.
+With as little as a single line of code, you can add a fully functioning licensing settings page to your plugin.

 # How do I magic?